-Take a risk and go for the activity that has always pulled you towards it.
-A new hobby can give you a chance to rediscover yourself and your limits, but it can also be simply fun.
+Take risks and go for an activity that has always excited you.
+A new hobby can give you a chance to rediscover yourself and your limits, or it can simply be a nice engagement.

 Family time can ground you and remind you of what is truly important in life.
 It can help heal your wounds and make you strong after a breakup.
 Family can be a great support system during tough times.

 Avoiding your emotions is not advisable when learning how to overcome a breakup.
 However, it is also important not to overindulge in your feelings.